-Tip: Bring along an extra "stuff sack", like you'd carry a sleeping bag in, and use it to carry your tarp shelter when it's time to break camp and move to a new location.
+Tips: Bring along an extra "stuff sack", like you'd carry a sleeping bag in, and use it to carry your tarp shelter when it's time to break camp and move to a new location.
 Roll up your tarp and then cinch it tight with paracord or rope.
 Have a few stakes with you to use as ground anchors for your tent.

-Tip: Tents have an advantage over tarps -- they zip tight and help protect from insects and snakes getting inside.
+Tent vs Tarp: Tents have an advantage over tarps -- they zip tight and help protect from insects and snakes getting inside.
 The problem with a tent is that (unless it's heavy duty canvas, which means bulk and weight) tents are prone to tearing and zippers breaking with repeat use.
 More expensive tents can have more life in them of course.
 If you have the budget for it consider a tent by North Face, Marmot, or Mountain Hardware -- look for tents rated for use in areas like Mount Everest, as each of these brands has models used successfully on various expeditions.
 You want something that can withstand the beating that comes with repeat use if you plan on using your shelter for the long term.

 Staying warm on a cold night is never truly appreciated until you spend 10 hours shivering in a sleeping bag not rated for the sudden drop in temperature that just took place the night before.
 There's a solution, though: a Goretex modular sleeping bag system.
 What you get is a sleeping bag with a sleeping bag liner (effectively creating multiple layers of sleeping bag, based on how cold it is).
 The primary bag is rated to 30 degrees Fahrenheit.
 Add the interior layer and this cold temperature rating drops to minus 10 degrees.

 A synthetic bag can keep a person warm in cold temperatures as well, but there's a drawback -- they weigh more, sometimes a few pounds more.
-If weight isn't an issue (you plan to travel by horse or ATV for example or can easily handle a few extra pounds in your backpack), then go with a synthetic bag like this Goretex modular system.
+If you don't mind a couple extra pounds, then go with a synthetic bag like this Goretex modular system.

-Survival Power: I give this product a 9 (it's highly likely to do the job and to do the job well -- but only to -10 degrees -- you'll have to wear additional layers and craft additional insulation around your bag if temperatures drop below negative 10).
+Survival Power: A military Goretex sleeping bag system can do a good job at keeping you warm -- but only to negative 10 degrees Fahrenheit -- you'll have to wear additional layers and craft additional insulation if temperatures drop below negative 10.

 Need to stitch something up in the field?
 This heavy duty sewing needle (called an awl) makes stitching things together like tarp, leather, torn clothing, and even shoes that have split possible.
 Along with heavy duty thread that means that you can extend the life of essential survival gear that breaks or tears on you with repeat use.